lsc-project/documentation/source/plugin-dev.rst

 Sample service plugin
 =====================

-Consider looking at the *FooBarLscService* sample as decribed below.
+Consider looking at the *FooBarLscService* sample as described below.
 This fake service has been designed as an extension of a SimpleJdbcDestinationService to describe an embeddable LSC:

 * Ordered List ItemFirst define the configuration extension format
 * Generate the corresponding source: